From the Front Porch: Easing Into Fall

 • “Actions speak louder than words but your reaction speaks louder than either.” ~ Andy Stanley

-She shared how better communication begins at home and how asking deeper questions can allow us to truly see ourselves and each other.
+Vanessa Van Edwards shared how better communication begins at home and how asking better questions of ourselves and the people we interact with everyday can allow us to see ourselves and each other in a deeper more meaningful way.

-The other theme nearly every speaker conveyed is how we’re all leaders, even if we’re not CEOs, entrepreneurs, or business owners.
+Another theme nearly every speaker conveyed is how we’re all leaders, even if we’re not CEOs, entrepreneurs, or business owners.

 And how leadership doesn’t just happen in the workplace.